Senexis/Social-Club-Tool/README.md

 # Social Club Tool

+*Now minified thanks to Matthias Mullie's [Minify](https://www.minifier.org/).
+That was long overdue.*

 ## Functionality

 This small tool provides you with some useful additional functionality Social Club itself does not yet offer: